sb-git-cloud/DLSE-MPC/python/README.md

 ### networks.py
 Networks.py contains two classes.
 Class "LogSumExpLayer" inherits from tensorflow.keras.layers.Layer and represents the upper and lower half of the DSLE network, i.e. the log of the sum of the exponentials.
-The other class "DsleNet" uses this layer to compose the log-sum-exp neural network, by inhereting from tensorflow.keras.Model.
-It additionally uses the data object to add a preprocessing layer that subtracts the mean and divides by the variance, for each inout and output variable.
+The other class "DsleNet" uses this layer to compose the log-sum-exp neural network, by inheriting from tensorflow.keras.Model.
+It additionally uses the data object to add a preprocessing layer that subtracts the mean and divides by the variance, for each input and output variable respectively.
 Please see the tensorflow/keras documentation for details on the model and layer classes.

 ### algorithms.py